- long piece of cardboard or foam core for each child

 Encourage children to use words such as roll, slide, ramp, slope, steep, ﬂat, slanted, and round, as well as science process words such as observe, compare, same, different, change, test, and predict.

-This indoor “Roll or Slide” activity reinforces the outdoor “Roll or Slide” activity done at the playground slide earlier in the week.
-In this indoor version, children have their own ramps and sets of materials, and so have more control and input.
+In this indoor activity, children have their own ramps and sets of materials, and so have more control and input.
 It may be helpful to have children work in pairs for this activity.

 - Gather sets of small objects to test on the cardboard ramps (see Materials).
 Help children set up their ramps and try the objects out in a variety of ways.
 Encourage children to ﬁrst predict and then describe how each object moves: Does it roll?
 Does it slide?
 How steep do they need to make the incline before the object begins to roll or slide?
 Have children share and discuss their discoveries.
 Children may discover that an object such as a glue stick or pencil will roll if placed sideways, but slide if placed pointing downwards.